 If required, the Off-Campus Housing Office can help you find accommodations in St. John's (students in graduate programs at the Grenfell Campus in Corner Brook can contact Grenfell's Off-Campus Housing Office) .
 If you are an international graduate student, the International Student Advising Office has additional resources: www.mun.ca/isa/housing.

-Step 8. (for international graduate students only) On arrival, visit the International Student Advising Office and sign up for the English Placement Test (if required).
+Step 8. (for international graduate students only) Upon arrival, visit the International Student Advising Office and sign up for the English Placement Test (if required).

-After arriving on campus, visit the International Student Advising Office (address in The Guide for New Graduate Students or visit www.mun.ca/isa for details on foreign health insurance, immigration, accommodations, and other important matters).
+After arriving on St. John's campus, visit the International Student Advising Office (address in The Guide for New Graduate Students or visit www.mun.ca/isa for details on foreign health insurance, immigration, accommodations, and other important matters).
 You must submit your valid study permit to the ISA Office upon arrival.

 If you are receiving funding from a graduate assistantship, you will require a Social Insurance Number (S.I.N.).
 For more information on social insurance numbers, please visit the following website: http://www.servicecanada.gc.ca/eng/sc/sin/index.shtml.